emipa606/RoadsOfTheRim/README.md

 **UPDATE 2020/05/06**

--  Both ISR2Gs are now craftable at a Machining table, cost less, and get their own &quot;Road Equipment&quot; category including when forming caravans
+-  Both ISR2Gs are now craftable at a Machining table, cost less, and get their own "Road Equipment" category including when forming caravans
 -  ISR2Gs from previous versions of the mod should all be converted
 -  Glitter roads can be built on water
 -  Better messages for caravans and construction legs